ooz/blog/2021/towards-online-autonomy/README.md

 In my opinion, sustainable, exhaustive tech usage should be preferred, which is also dependent on *user-serviceable*, secure hard- and software.
 State and malicious actors may like loopholes, but [insecure infrastructure ultimately harms everyone](https://www.wired.com/story/power-grid-cyberattack-facebook-phone-numbers-security-news/).

+The general population (not just the nerds) is spending more screentime consuming social media, streaming content and games.
+Thus we are increasingly exposed to and determined by the above developments.

+## ...and Boring

-In 2019, 2020 I noticed how I barely got any value out of Twitter anymore.
-Of cource, there was the occasional interesting tech news, story or funny pastime, but interacting with it felt like a chore.
+Starting in 2019, I noticed how I barely got any value out of Twitter anymore.
+Of course, there was the occasional interesting tech news, story or funny pastime, but interacting with it felt like a chore.
 So I stopped using it, although I haven't migrated my content away from it, yet.

 Another wake-up call has been [Google Photos' changed storage policy](https://blog.google/products/photos/storage-changes/): Unlimited photo storage and sync has been so convenient.
 Google profited greatly from all the training data!
 Now that the noise is increasing and the value is diminishing, economics are back to remind us all: "Useds" of a free service don't own anything.